M5ez/M5ez/README.md

 If an item is named "Back", "Exit" or "Done" (either with first letter capitalised all all lower case), the menu will exit is this item is picked, unless an advancedFunction is supplied (see below).
 Note that while it has to be *named* one of these three things, it can be *captioned* something completely different.

 If you want your code to have more access to what just happened in the menu, you can supply an advancedFunction pointer.
-This way you can have a function that has access to all the member functions of the menu that called it, and it can determine whether the memu exits or not by returning `true` (keep running) or `false` (exit).
+This way you can have a function that has access to all the member functions of the menu that called it, and it can determine whether the menu exits or not by returning `true` (keep running) or `false` (exit).

 ```
 bool myAdvancedFunction(ezMenu* callingMenu) {